ThanosFisherman/Elvis/README.md

 }
 ```

-`Elvis.of()` is equivalent to `Optional.ofNullable()` but seriously come on!
+`Elvis.of()` is equivalent to `Optional.ofNullable()` because come on!
 This is the most frequently used method and should be short and succinct to use.

-I mean the whole idea of Optional is to deal with nulls it should have been pretty obvious that `Optional.of()` could also accept null values and not the other way around.
+I mean the whole idea of Optional is to deal with nulls.
+It should have been pretty obvious that `Optional.of()` could also accept null values and not the other way around.

 so I did a few renamings and here's the coresponding matches in Elvis vs Optional